dagbjorn/microcoffeeonkube/README.md

 #### microcoffeeonkube-order
 Contains the Menu and Order REST services.
 Provides APIs for reading the coffee menu and placing coffee orders.

+Order uses the CreditRating REST service as a backend service for checking if a customer is creditworthy when placing an order.
+CreditRating is an unreliable service, hence giving us an "excuse" to use Hystrix from Spring Cloud Netflix for supervising service calls.

+#### microcoffeeonkube-creditrating
+Contains an extremely simple credit rating service.
+Provides an API for checking if a customer is creditworthy.
+Used by the Order service.

+Mainly introduced to act as an unreliable backend service.
+The actual behavior may be configured by environment variables.
+Current options include stable, failing, slow and random behaviors.

 #### microcoffeeonkube-gui
 Contains the application GUI written in AngularJS.
 Nothing fancy, but will load the coffee shop menu from which your favorite coffee drink may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.